How to Write a Dissertation Literature Review – Steps & Tips

 Section 1 – Introduction

 Here you will be required to state the objectives of the literature review clearly;

 As previously mentioned, you can divide this section into further subsections depending on your literature review’s length.
 You can also have a separate heading for each research method, theme, or theory to help your readers better understand your research.

 Here are some tips for you to write a flawless main body of literature review;

-The below example belongs to the body of a literature review on effectiveness of e-recruitment in small and medium sized enterprises in IT sector of United Kingdom.
-This paragraph discusses the merits and demerits of e-recruitment of employees in the IT sector United Kingdom.
+The below example belongs to the body of a literature review on the effectiveness of e-recruitment in small and medium-sized enterprises in the United Kingdom’s IT sector.

-When writing dissertation literature review conclusion, you should always include a summary of the key findings which emerged from the literature, and their relevance and significance to your research objectives.
+When writing the dissertation literature review conclusion, you should always include a summary of the key findings which emerged from the literature and their relevance and significance to your research objectives.